 7.6 DESIGNATION OF BENEFICIARY.
 Each Participant shall designate a Beneficiary in a manner acceptable to the Administrator to receive payment of any death benefit payable hereunder if such Beneficiary should survive the Participant.
-However, no Participant who is married shall be permitted to designate a Beneficiary other than his spouse unless the Participant's spouse has signed a written consent, in a form acceptable to the Administrator of an alternate Beneficiary.
+However, no Participant who is married shall be permitted to designate a Beneficiary other than his spouse unless the Participant's spouse has signed a written consent, in a form acceptable to the Administrator and witnessed by a notary public, which provides for the designation of an alternate Beneficiary.